 After doing this, you will suddenly notice a foaming reaction in the drain, which is the star of the show.
 This foam is basically breaking down all that grease build-up, killing all the bacteria, and breaking up the food particle stuck to the drainpipe.
 Leave the smelly sink as-is for as long as possible, preferably 2 to 3 hours.

-After the time is up, use a skewer to poke through each tiny hole of the drain to get rid of the gunk that is still stuck to the drainpipe.
+After the time is up, use a skewer to poke through each tiny hole in the drain to get rid of the gunk that is still stuck to the drainpipe.

 Following this, pour around 2 cups of boiling water down the drain and as soon as you do that, you will notice all the waste oozing out into the sink.
 That is when you know the method has worked!
 Just clean the sink now and you are good to go.